spjy/spjy.github.io/notes/ee.md

 ## Types of Circuit Elements

 #### Passive Circuit Element
-A passive circuit element is not capable of generating electricity.
+A passive circuit element is not capable of generating energy.

 #### Active Circuit Element
-A passive circuit element is capable of generating electricity.
+A passive circuit element is capable of generating energy.

 ## Types of Sources